itfidele/pysqlitehelper/README.md

 Uhmmm! easy right, that's all the features for now others comming soon

-# Wait...
+# Wait... ⛔
-Don't worry i'm updating this soon 😉
+Still working on it, but don't worry i'm updating this soon or maybe you can help 😉

-# Contributions
+# Contributions 🆘
 I need your help, feel free to create PR or issues

-# Remember
+# Remember 🌟
-I need your star on this repo to keep adding more features maybe MYSQL or Postgres too 😉😉😉
+I need your star ☆ on this repo to keep adding more features maybe MYSQL or Postgres too 😉😉😉